h1ddengames/qashowcase/README.md

    1. The driver factory should make creating and using a WebDriver as simple as possible.
    2. Allow users to choose which WebDriver to use when creating a driver.
    3. Allow users to choose between headless or GUI WebDrivers.
+6. Setup cross browser testing by creating a testng.xml runner that utilizes parameters.
-6. Implement the POM (Page Object Model) framework.
+7. Implement the POM (Page Object Model) framework.
    1. Navigation (and other WebElements that remain the same from one page to another should be the base class/super class)
    2. Each page of the company website should have it's own class and these classes should all extend the navigation page class.
    3. Implement a function driven framework where each page has several steps of a test wrapped into it's own function.
       1. For example in the Login page class, create a function that takes in a String username and String password.
 The username and password fields are cleared of any previous text stored.
 Next, the function enters those Strings into the username and password field respectively.
 Finally, the login button is clicked.
-7. Implement the BDD (Behavior Driven Development/Testing) framework.
+8. Implement the BDD (Behavior Driven Development/Testing) framework.
-8. Implement Rest Assured for API testing.
+9. Implement Rest Assured for API testing.
-9. Implement Karate for BDD style API testing.
+10. Implement Karate for BDD style API testing.
-10. Implement the JDBC (Java Database Connector) for database testing.
+11. Implement the JDBC (Java Database Connector) for database testing.
     1. Has an added benefit of being used for Keyword and Data Driven Development/Testing.
-11. Generate tests using AssertJ, Selenium, and TestNG.
+12. Generate tests using AssertJ, Selenium, and TestNG.
-12. Setup Selenium Grid and/or Browser Stack based on company's requirements.
+13. Setup Selenium Grid and/or Browser Stack based on company's requirements.
-13. Setup Jenkins or Bamboo as a CI/CD pipeline based on company's requirements.
+14. Setup Jenkins or Bamboo as a CI/CD pipeline based on company's requirements.

 ***